Myn Donos (human male from Corellia)

 He squashed the smile forming on his lips and put on his habitual Sabacc face.
 He wondered briefly what his father would think of this very trip.
 It was anything but planned, he hadn't thought it through at all.
 In a military sense he was practically blundering into enemy territory without having any idea what to expect, what he would do and how he would get out again.
 He hadn't spent days and nights considering his options – he had acted.
 Being this spontaneous was alien to him, but on some basic level it felt right, too.

 He'd already come to terms with never seeing her again.
 She'd told him as much in the message she'd managed to send him.
 Even though a part of him had revolted against the idea he'd heard the determination in her voice to bring down Zsinj even at the cost of her own life.
 Her death at Selaggis had seemingly drawn a final line under that chapter of his life.
 He'd sworn not to forget about her until the day he died, but he hadn't wanted to cling to her memory wondering what might have been.
-He'd freed himself of one false deity, he would not slip back into old habits by taking on a new one.
+He'd rid himself of one false deity, he would not slip back into old habits by taking on a new one.
 He owed it to his fallen comrades, to the Wraiths, to Antilles … And last but not least he owed it to himself.
-But then Clink had pointed him at a strange holo coming from Corellia.
+But then Clink had shown him a strange holo coming from Corellia.

 "Hello Myn.
 It's been a while since we've seen another."